 If children arrive late for class, the expectation is that the parent and child first report to the school office to register their arrival.
-Once this legal requirement is completed the child should move to the child's designated classroom.
+Once this legal requirement is completed the child should move to their designated classroom.

 For early departures parents should report to the school office and notify office staff who will in turn inform the teacher of the child's class.
-The child will then meet with the parent at the school office.
+The child will then meet the parent at the school office.